Gautier30/AVP-Localization/Documentation/Readme.md

 ## Setting up the car

-For this project, we are working with the Donkey Car number 124.
+For this project, we started working with the Donkey Car number 124.
 The car was used previously by other students, but we decided to flash a brand new image on the SD Card just to be sure we can start from scratch and tailor our environment for our project.

+**However, the steering angle of the car was terrible and we ended up not being able to access the car at all (corrupted OS, broken hardware...?).
+For that reason we were given the car number 260 instead.
+This new car worked flawlessly for the rest of the project.**

 This setup is rather straightforward since Donkey Car provides a very step by step documentation on their website: http://docs.donkeycar.com

 A small hiccup during the setup of the Raspberry Pi was that we misunderstood the network setting template and left some "<>" in the SSID and password definitions.
 It took us some time to figure out the mistake and without a working connection between the Pi and the router, we were not able to SSH into the car and perform further setup.

-Our car being the number 124, we went with the hostname ```donkey-124```.
+Our car being the number 260, we went with the hostname ```donkey-260```.
 So the car can be accessed through SSH like so:

 ```
-ssh pi@donkey-124.local
+ssh pi@donkey-260.local
 ```

 Using a hostname makes things so much easier.
 On a small network, finding the IP associated with the car from the router's interface is doable, but on the university's network it's absolutely impossible.